WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 ### XPUB (Extended Public Key)

-An xpub, also know as Extended Public Key, is a part of BIP-32 that will allow you to observe your wallet without the private key (xpriv).
+An xpub, also known as Extended Public Key, is a part of BIP-32 that will allow you to observe your wallet without the private key (xpriv).

 ### ZeroLink